 Tier 1 Isn’t a Measure of Quality

-The tier 1 list not actually meant to be a measure of quality.
-In fact Bloomberg states this clearly so that no one, not even banks, use the list as a way to determine quality.
+The tier 1 list is not actually meant to be a measure of quality.
+In fact, Bloomberg states this clearly so that no one, not even banks, use the list as a way to determine quality.
 “We strongly recommend that module purchases and banks do not use this list as a measure of quality, but instead consult a technical due diligence firm...”

 The truth is that in order to determine quality Bloomberg instead recommends consulting with a firm that can help you determine the quality of PV modules.
 Firms such as: